Out of Control (Girls Aloud album): Songs

+"Miss You Bow Wow", it was stated, "could well be the most exhilarating song of the year, being almost ridiculously danceable, having a gloriously soaring chorus and some surreal lyrics".
+"Revolution in the Head", a reggae-influenced song, features pseudo-rapping from Nadine Coyle.
 "Live in the Country" is a drum and bass track and "basically the sequel to 'Swinging London Town'" (from Girls Aloud's 2005 album Chemistry).
 It was described as a "drum and bass anti-anarchy anthem".
-"Miss You Bow Wow", it was stated, "could well be the most exhilarating song of the year, being almost ridiculously danceable, having a gloriously soaring chorus and some surreal lyrics".
-"Revolution in the Head", a reggae-influenced song, features pseudo-rapping from Nadine Coyle.
 The album's bonus track, "We Wanna Party", is a cover of a Lene Nystrøm track.
 Nystrøm previously co-wrote Girls Aloud's "No Good Advice" and "You Freak Me Out", and also has her own version of "Here We Go".
 Girls Aloud originally recorded the song for What Will the Neighbours Say?, but it was decided it did not fit.

 Release

 Out of Control was initially announced to be released on 10 November 2008, but the release date was moved forward a week to 3 November.
 The Irish release date came the Friday before on 31 October 2008.
 In addition to the album, an extra limited edition live album was released.
 Entitled Girls A Live, the bonus disc was available to purchase only from Woolworths.
 It features a number of live performances from Girls Aloud's tours.
 Additionally, a double-disc collector's edition of the album was released 8 December.
 The box set comes in a DVD-sized case and contains a bonus disc containing unreleased demos and interviews, as well as a 24-page booklet containing photos and lyrics to all of the songs.